japila-books/apache-spark-internals/docs/storage/BlockManager.md

 INFO Removing RDD [rddId]
 ```

-It then requests RDD blocks from xref:storage:BlockInfoManager.adoc[] and <<removeBlock, removes them (from memory and disk)>> (without informing the driver).
+It then requests RDD blocks from storage:BlockInfoManager.md[] and <<removeBlock, removes them (from memory and disk)>> (without informing the driver).

 The number of blocks removed is the final result.

-NOTE: It is used by xref:storage:BlockManagerSlaveEndpoint.adoc#RemoveRdd[`BlockManagerSlaveEndpoint` while handling `RemoveRdd` messages].
+NOTE: It is used by storage:BlockManagerSlaveEndpoint.md#RemoveRdd[`BlockManagerSlaveEndpoint` while handling `RemoveRdd` messages].

 == [[removeBroadcast]] Removing All Blocks of Broadcast Variable